-- 14. The mediator has a duty to be impartial between the participants and neutral with respect to the outcomes and, where that becomes challenged, to withdraw from further mediation services. - 15.
-The mediator shall encourage the participants to make informed decisions, recognizing that client self-determination is a fundamental principle of mediation. - 16.
-Notwithstanding impartiality, the mediator has the duty to promote the best interests of children and vulnerable persons, including older persons and persons with a disability. - 17.
-In the event that any participant expresses dissatisfaction with the impartiality of the mediator, then it is the duty of the mediator to advise the participants of their right to terminate the process. - 18.
-The mediator has a duty to ensure procedural fairness.
+15. The mediator has a duty to be impartial between the participants and neutral with respect to the outcomes and, when that is compromised, to withdraw from further mediation services.

-- 19. The mediator shall refrain from assisting the participants during and after the mediation process in any other capacity without the express written consent of the participants. - 20.
+- 16. The mediator shall encourage the participants to make informed decisions, recognizing that client self-determination is a fundamental principle of mediation. - 17.
+Notwithstanding impartiality, the mediator has the duty to promote the best interests of children and vulnerable persons, including older persons and persons with a disability. - 18.
+In the event that any participant expresses dissatisfaction with the impartiality of the mediator, then it is the duty of the mediator to advise the participants of their right to terminate the process. - 19.
+The mediator shall refrain from assisting the participants in a dual role that compromises mediator neutrality, during and after the mediation process in any other capacity without the express written consent of the participants. - 20.
 The mediator shall avoid conflicts of interest which would have the potential of undermining the mediation process and shall disclose all actual or perceived conflicts of interest as soon as they come to the mediator's attention without providing compromising information.
-Mediation may only proceed following such disclosure with the express written consent of all the participants.
+Mediation may only proceed following such disclosure with the express written or verbally confirmed and documented, consent of all the participants.